usdaud/algotradinglib.github.io/en/pedia/t/technical_indicators_in_trading.md

 ### Average Directional Index (ADX)

-The Average Directional Index is used to quantify trend strength.
+The [Average Directional Index](../a/average_directional_index_(adx).md) is used to quantify trend strength.
 It ranges from 0 to 100, with readings above 25 indicating a strong trend.

 **Calculation:**
 1. Calculate the True Range (TR)